-If you are here to learn how to grow your online presence by increasing the organic traffic to your site from search engines like Google or Bing, and you are a small business owner or a freelancer without the online marketing budgets of the ‘big boys’, then this post is definitely for you.
+Suppose you are here to learn how to grow your online presence by increasing the organic traffic to your sSupposee from search engines like Google or Bing, and you are a small business owner or a freelancer without the online marketing budgets of the ‘big boys’.
+In that case, this post is definitely for you.

-This post will give you actionable Do It Yourself Link Building Tips for your website in 2016.
-In most ‘lack of resources’ situations, how we compensate is with much more of our personal time & energy put in since we are unable to outsource this.
+This post will give you an actionable Do It Yourself Link Build,’ In that case,s for your website in 2016.
+In most ‘lack of resources’ situations, how do we compensatwith much more of our time & energy put in since we are unable to outsource this?

 New to SEO?
 Learn more about Search Engine Optimization!
 Download this free Beginner’s Guide to SEO.

 What is a Link?

 A link is usually a highlighted text link that you click on a webpage that takes you to another page on the same site or to an external one.